learn-co-students/cs-application-backing-with-redis-lab-dumbo-web-080519/README.md

         String element = jedis.lindex("mylist", 1);
 ```

 Again, you don't have to create the data structure before you start adding elements.
+This example creates a List named "mylist" that contains three elements.

 The method `jedis.lindex` takes an integer index and returns the indicated element.
 Adding and accessing elements are constant time operations.

 Finally, a Redis `Hash` is similar to a Java `Map<String, String>`.
 The method `jedis.hset` adds a new entry to the hash: